ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. Validates if the "authvalue" in the i/p parameter is same "authval" stored in the database for the mapped UIN and VID
 9. The system constructs the authentication response based on validation results and sets the authentication status as 'Y' only if the pinval matches.
 10. The system then integrates the response with the static token generated for the authentication request
-11. he system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
+11. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
 13. The system proceeds to execute Notification SMS
 14. Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)